MichaelOks/megabeam/README.md

 # Megabeam

 ### Is an open-source software used for distributed processing.
  This is lightwight fast and easy to use system.
-It consist of one server and unlimited "workers".
-Each "worker" should run on other computer that could reach the server though the network.
+It consist of one server and unlimited "workers" and clients.
- When a client send a new task to the server.
-The server desides to give this task to the next free "worker".
+ * clients send any kind of tasks (program) to the server.
+ * Server deliver tasks to unbusy workers.
+ * workers will receive jobs from the server and execute them.

 ### How to use?
 ##### Run as a server